Explore the maze of Regensburg’s small streets and you’ll be lost in perpetual time travel.

 Old Town Hall

 An important element in the history of Regensburg is that it was ruled by its own council, rather than lords or the church, for much of its time.
 That’s why the Old Town Hall, built in the 1200s, is so important.
-Its striking yellow facade also make it quite the sight!
+Its striking yellow facade also makes it quite the sight!

 You can visit the Old Town Hall with a guided tour to see the Imperial Assembly Hall, as well as a torture chamber where interrogators were able to get the ‘truth’ out of accused criminals.